-Like many modern software organizations, New Relic engineering teams embrace DevOps, and we believe that New Relic is a powerful DevOps platform.
+Like many modern software organizations, New Relic engineering teams embrace DevOps, and we've found New Relic a powerful tool to help teams plan for peak demand.
 Part of any DevOps practice includes enhancing how systems work by developing techniques for reducing toil and automating manual tasks, which is commonly referred to as reliability.
 But how specifically do teams at New Relic use our own platform to enhance our DevOps and reliability practices?

 Our engineering teams around the world work on multiple codebases that interact with each other in extremely complicated ways.
 The architecture of the New Relic platform uses technology like microservices and containers; these add layers of abstraction between the code we write, and where and how that code executes.
 The more complex our system gets, the more challenging it becomes to make changes safely, efficiently, and reliably.
 Fortunately, as DevOps practitioners, we’ve found a number of ways to leverage New Relic to increase the reliability and availability of our products.